see--/speech_recognition/README.md

 # 1.)
 Background
 - What your academic/professional background?
-  - I studied at the Karlsruhe Institute of Technology with a focus on robotics/computer vision and prepared my Master's thesis at Daimler's image understanding group.
+  - I studied at the Karlsruhe Institute of Technology with a focus on robotics & computer vision and prepared my master's thesis at Daimler's image understanding group.
 - Did you have any prior experience that helped you succeed in this competition?
-  - I already used deep learning for my Master's thesis.
+  - I already used deep learning for my master's thesis.
 Knowing the commonly used terms and how to interpret the learning curves helped a lot.
 - What made you decide to enter this competition?
   - It was a nice way to learn something new.
 It was not specifically speech recognition but I wanted to use TensorFlow/Keras more anyway and the competition seemed like a good project to apply both frameworks.
 - How much time did you spend on the competition?